aneldev/dyna-fetch/README.md

 interface IDynaFetchParams {
-  timeout?: number;         // in ms, when the fetch will fail retryMaxTimes?: number;	// how many times should retry (defalut = 1) retryTimeout?: number;    // in ms, after how much time will wait (after a network fail or timeout fail) onRetry?: () => void;		// callback in case of retry }
+  timeout?: number;         // in ms, when the fetch will fail retryMaxTimes?: number;	// how many times should retry (defalut = 1) retryTimeout?: number;    // in ms, retry after a timeout (after a network fail or timeout fail) onRetry?: () => void;		// callback in case of retry }
 ```